Effective isotrivial Mordell-Lang in positive characteristic: A finiteness result on Frobenius pullbacks

 \section{A finiteness result on Frobenius pullbacks}

 The automaton we build in the next section to recognising $X\cap \Gamma$ will be based on a certain finiteness result.
-We need two bits of notation to state the proposition: First, given a variety $V$ over a field of characteristic $p$, a power $q$ of $p$, and a natural number $\ell$, let us denote by $V^{q^{-\ell}}$ the transform of $V$ by the inverse of the $q$-power Frobenius.
-So locally, in an affine chart, this means replacing the coefficients of the defining equations of $V$ with their $q^\ell$ roots.
-Secondly, if $(M,F)$ is an abelian group equipped with an injective endomorphism and $\Sigma\subseteq M$ is finite then by $\Sigma(\ell,F)$ we mean\footnote{In~\cite{fsets-SML} this was denoted by the somewhat ambiguous $\Sigma^{(\ell)}$.} the set of elements of $M$ of the form $[w]_F$ where $w\in\Sigma^*$ is a word of length at most~$\ell$.
+We need two bits of notation to state the proposition:

+First, given a variety $W$ over $\mathbb F_q$, with $q$ a power of a prime $p$, and a closed subvariety $V\subseteq W$ defined over a field extension of $\mathbb F_q$, and a natural number $\ell$, let us denote by $V^{q^{-\ell}}$ the transform of $V$ by the inverse of the $q$-power Frobenius on~$W$.
+So locally, in an affine chart of $W$, this means replacing the coefficients of the defining equations of $V$ with their $q^\ell$ roots.